Choose the dinner area before the restaurant

 Quick answer

-It anchors Seaport/Fort Point seafood without needing a cross-town move.
+It centers Seaport/Fort Point seafood without needing a cross-town move.

 Open place